 All the fonts in the list are already downloaded to your server and OMGF will make sure they are served when visitors (or you) view your site.

 To tweak your Google Fonts’ performance further, OMGF offers the option to unload unused Google Fonts and preload fonts used above the fold.

-OMGF Pro offers several advanced ways to further Optimize your Google Fonts’ performance, including serving font files from your CND, Subsets Forcing and setting Fallback Font Stacks.
-Click here to read more about OMGF Pro and use the coupon code BIGFANOFYOURBLOG to get a 10% discount on your purchase!
+OMGF Pro offers several advanced ways to further Optimize your Google Fonts’ performance, including serving font files from your CDN, Subsets Forcing and setting Fallback Font Stacks.
+Click here to read more about OMGF Pro and get a 20% discount on your purchase!